 Czech real property development is regulated primarily by Act No. 186/2006 Coll., the Planning and Building Act ("Building Act").
-Act No. 283/2021 Coll., the Building Act ("New Building Act"), is also legally valid and was expected to effectively replace the Building Act over the course of 2023.
+Act No. 283/2021 Coll., the Building Act ("New Building Act"), is also legally valid and is expected to effectively replace the Building Act over the course of 2024.
 The New Building Act aspires to speed up and simplify permitting and promote digitalization.
-However, the Czech government is currently delaying the transfer to the New Building Act and, at the same time, introducing multiple legislative amendments, which are expected to have a significant impact on the final text.
+However, the New Building Act was significantly amended in 2023, which had a major impact on the final text.

-The most significant features of the present legal regulation are set out below.
+We present the most significant features of the present legal regulation below.